sasadangelo/code4projects/_posts/2016-12-21-how-to-build-a-raspberry-media-center.md

 ### WDLabs WD PiDrive Enclosure:

-~~WD PiDrive Enclosure is the first enclosure I bought and I put it immediately into the trash.
+<del>WD PiDrive Enclosure is the first enclosure I bought and I put it immediately into the trash.
 The reason is that on the top there is no cover so from an aesthetic point of view I do not like to see circuits in my living room.
 The plastic separator in the box is small and there is the risk that circuits are touching each other.
 There are no screws.
-It’s the worst enclosure I saw in my life.~~
+It’s the worst enclosure I saw in my life.</del>

 Western Digital closed its WDLabs and the production of this enclosure is discontinued.
 There are other options on the web like [this one](https://www.amazon.it/Case-QUATTRO-Raspberry-Tinkerboard-incl/dp/B077S5G7ZT/ref=sr_1_4?adgrpid=101514356357&dchild=1&gclid=CjwKCAjwydP5BRBREiwA-qrCGsn6dVfLxoflQdxnos1xbCOICkxh9xMUKv9-iYjBVERQMqSF9aWyXRoCiCwQAvD_BwE&hvadid=437171236301&hvdev=c&hvlocphy=1008729&hvnetw=g&hvqmt=e&hvrand=15360306011341169533&hvtargid=kwd-296167067660&hydadcr=15885_1838983&keywords=raspberry+pi+3+hdd+case&qid=1597387621&sr=8-4&tag=slhyin-21) that I haven’t tried.
 If someone finds a different solution can notify me with a comment on this article.
 This option is not available anymore

 ### **OSMC Pi Drive Case:**

-~~The OSMC Team recently added the possibility to buy the Pi Drive case alone.
+<del>The OSMC Team recently added the possibility to buy the Pi Drive case alone.
 There are two versions of the case: standard and bamboo.
-These cases are produced by Western Digital for OSMC so they are similar to the one I am using.~~
+These cases are produced by Western Digital for OSMC so they are similar to the one I am using.</del>

 OSMC Pi Drive Case was a resell of the WD PiDrive Enclosure.
 Since Western Digital discontinued its production the OSMC removed it from its store.